CSUN Honors Convocation Ceremony

 Each year, California State University, Northridge recognizes outstanding undergraduate and graduate degree recipients by inviting them to participate in the Honors Convocation ceremony.
 Students meeting the established criteria will receive an official invitation to the ceremony from President Dianne F. Harrison.
 In addition, each student will have his or her name and award and/or recognition included in a souvenir program, as well as be invested with an Honors Convocation Medallion at the ceremony.

 Participation in the 2015 Honors Convocation is limited to undergraduate and graduate students who have received or are candidates for a degree in fall 2014, spring 2015 and summer 2015.
 Students receiving a credential or certificate are not eligible for this recognition.
 Students may participate in Honors Convocation no more than one time for each undergraduate or graduate degree earned.
 Students become eligible for participation in Honors Convocation based on meeting one of the following criteria.

 Scholastic Achievement - Undergraduate

 All graduating seniors with a cumulative GPA of 3.50 or better as of the previous Fall semester are eligible for recognition.
-Eligible students much have applied for graduation before March 6, 2015.
+Eligible students must have applied for graduation before March 6, 2015.
 Late graduation filings will result in ineligibility for this category.

 Scholastic Achievement - Graduate

 All graduating graduate students with a cumulative GPA of 3.885 or better as of previous Fall semester are eligible for recognition.
 Eligible students must have applied for graduation before March 6, 2015.
 Late graduation fillings will result in ineligibility for this category.

 Students who successfully apply for graduation and meet the GPA requirements listed above, should automatically receive an invitation to the ceremony by the University President.